-The U.S. Chamber of Commerce, the world's largest business federation representing the interests of more than three million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations, and dedicated to promoting, protecting, and defending America's free enterprise system, strongly supports the "American Crude Oil Export Equality Act," which would lift the ban on oil exports, and commends Senator Heitkamp for her leadership on this vital issue.
+The U.S. Chamber of Commerce, the world's largest business federation representing the interests of more than three million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations, and dedicated to promoting, protecting, and defending America's free enterprise system, strongly supports H.R.
+702, legislation to "adapt to changing crude oil market conditions," and urges you to vote in favor of this bill.